doolin/patentprocessor/README.markdown

 ## Contributing to the Patent Processor Project

+Contributions are welcome, for source code development, testing (including validation and verification), uses cases, etc. We're targeting general PEP-compliance, so even an issue noting where we could do better is appreciated.

+### Contributing code

-Pull requests are welcome.
+Pull requests are especially welcome.
 Here are a few pointers which will make everything easier:

 * Small, tightly constrained commits.
 * New files should be in their own commit, and committed before they are used in subsequent commits.